Crumb Top Baking

 Frequently asked questions

-Does banana cake need to be refrigerated?
 If your banana bread or cake is moist, it will only hold up at room temperature for a few days.
-So I usually store mine in the refrigerator.
-And since the chocolate almond butter topping on this cake holds up best in the refrigerator, that’s where I suggest storing it.
+So, I usually store mine in the refrigerator.
+Since the chocolate almond butter topping on this cake holds up best in the refrigerator, that's where I suggest storing it.

 Recipe tips and substitutions